All events have a fingerprint. Events with the same fingerprint are grouped together into an issue.

 All versions consider the

 When Sentry detects a stack trace in the event data (either directly or as part of an exception), the grouping is effectively based entirely on the stack trace.

-The first and most crucial part is Sentry only groups by stack trace frames that the SDK reports and associates with your application.
-Not all SDKs report this, but if that information is provided, it’s used for grouping.
-This means that if two stack traces differ only in parts of the stack that are not related to the application, they'll still be grouped together.
+The first and most crucial part is that Sentry only groups by stack trace frames that the SDK reports and associates with your application.
+Not all SDKs report this, but when that information is provided, it’s used for grouping.
+This means that if two stack traces differ only in parts of the stack that are unrelated to the application, those stack traces will still be grouped together.